Cosamores/hello-world/README.md

 # hello-world

-Hi, I'm Diego, musician and enthusiast of coding, just started, commited to becoming a real developer in some time.
+Hi, I'm Diego, musician and enthusiast of coding, just started, commited to become a real world developer in some time.